appbaseio/Docs/content/docs/hosting/BYOC/ConnectToYourElasticSearch.md

 ![](https://i.imgur.com/SS63gRQ.png)

-Thats all 🎉 now your ElasticSearch Cluster URL is only accessible via Appbase.io.
+That's all 🎉 now your ElasticSearch Cluster URL is only accessible via Appbase.io.
 You can use Appbase.io URL to perform various ElasticSearch operations securely.

 ![](https://i.imgur.com/rlpOIj0.png)